MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough_NEW.md

 - A set of documents forms a *collection*.
 A collection may include any number of documents.
 All documents in a single collection are treated equally by the owner of the collection and the service storing a copy of the collection.
 - A collection belongs to a *client*, e.g., a library, that wishes to preserve it for the long term.
 - The client has two strategies available to preserve the collection: to keep a small number of *copies* of the documents on very high quality storage, or to replicate many copies of the documents using available commercial data storage facilities.
 Very high quality storage may be very expensive or actually unobtainable; multiple copies on commercial storage may also be expensive, but such storage services are available commodities.
-- Documents are stored on *storage servers*, which currently reside largely on rotating disk memories.
+- Documents are stored on *storage servers*, and currently reside largely on rotating disk memories.
 Storage servers attempt to make their storage more reliable by themselves using a variety of techniques, including duplication, mirroring, RAID, error correction coding, erasure coding, and other technologies that may become available.
 - A client may *audit* a collection to determine if all the copies of documents stored on the server(s) are still readable.
 Such auditing may be accomplished in a variety of ways; see the section on Auditing Strategies.
 - An error in storage may cause a document or some portion of it to become unreadable.
 (For simplicity, we model that a single error in a document makes the document unreadable.)
 If all copies of a document are unreadable, then the document is permanently lost.
 - Errors causing individual document failures are *independent* of one another.